richardscarrott/jquery-ui-carousel/README.md

 		pause: 3000 // duration before auto scroll NOTE: requires jquery.ui.carousel-autoscroll.js }

-The plugin supports multiple carousels on a single page and maintains jQuery's chainability through the use of jquery UI's Widget.
+The plugin supports multiple carousels on a single page and maintains jQuery's chainability through the use of jquery UI's Widget Factory.
 If you do become stuck see the demo or leave me a [message](http://richardscarrott.co.uk/posts/view/jquery-carousel-plugin "Richard Scarrott").